Exascale computing: United States

 On 7 May 2019, the U.S. Department of Energy announced a contract with Cray (now Hewlett Packard Enterprise) to build the Frontier supercomputer at Oak Ridge National Laboratory.
 Frontier is anticipated to be fully operational in 2022 and, with a performance of greater than 1.5 exaFLOPS, should then be the world's most powerful computer.

 On 4 March 2020, the U.S. Department of Energy announced a contract with Hewlett Packard Enterprise and AMD to build the El Capitan supercomputer at a cost of US$600 million, to be installed at the Lawrence Livermore National Laboratory (LLNL).
 It is expected to be used primarily (but not exclusively) for nuclear weapons modeling.
 El Capitan was first announced in August 2019, when the DOE and LLNL revealed the purchase of a Shasta supercomputer from Cray.
 El Capitan will be operational in early 2023 and have a performance of 2 exaFLOPS.
 It will use AMD CPUs and GPUs, with 4 Radeon Instinct GPUs per EPYC Zen 4 CPU, to speed up artificial intelligence tasks.
 El Capitan should consume around 40 MW of electric power.

 In May 2022, the United States had its first exascale supercomputer, Frontier.
 In June 2024, Argonne National Laboratory's Aurora became the country's second exascale computer, followed five months later by El Capitan becoming operational.
-As of November 2024, the United States remains the only country with exascale supercomputers.